 Name that demon!

-Satan the devil is the only evil spirit whose personal name is revealed in Scripture.
+Satan is the only evil spirit whose personal name is revealed in Scripture.
 It is used 56 times in the King James Bible.
 He is also the only fallen spirit whose name, when righteous, is also recorded (Lucifer, see Isaiah 14:12).
 In contrast, we are told only the names of two righteous angelic beings (Daniel 10:13, Luke 1:13, 19).

 The book of Job has the most direct Biblical references to Satan with fourteen.
 It also holds the distinction of being the first book, chronologically speaking, that calls God's adversary by his personal name (see Job 1:6 - 9, etc.).